top of page

 So Elisha left him and went back.
 He took his yoke of oxen and slaughtered them.
 He burned the plowing equipment to cook the meat and gave it to the people, and they ate.
 Then he set out to follow Elijah and became his servant.

-How have you started your year off?
+How did you start your year off?

-Last year, I was given three objectives.
-Each step was really clear.
-This year, it's been way less obvious.
+Each year, I spend time asking God what He wants of me.
+Some years I'm given clear objectives.
+Other years it's much less obvious.
 Like seeing through a mist.
-And I've slowly realised it's because God is only wanting me to see so much so that I don't get ahead of Him.
+I've slowly realised it's because God is making sure I don't get ahead of Him.
 I have to take one step at a time and trust Him to take me where He has planned.

 This was a brand new, unexpected moment for Elisha.
 He hadn’t got up that morning knowing that was going to happen to him.
 He’d just been plowing his field, going about his normal business, then out of nowhere Elijah appeared, threw his cloak around his shoulders – then walked away again!
 It was up to Elisha to determine what was going on.